Financial Market Roundup

 POLICIES

-The European Central Bank (ECB) last met on October 17th and lowered their target interest rate by 25 basis points, the third rate cut this year.
-In a prepared statement it was noted that future decisions will be: “… based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
-At the end of October, market participants expect another 25-basis point cut for from the ECB during in its final meeting of the year in December.
+The European Central Bank last met on January 30 and lowered their target interest rate by 25 basis points.
+In a prepared statement, it was noted that future decisions “will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
+At the end of January, market participants expected another 25-basis-point cut from the ECB when they meet next in March.

 EQUITY